ceph/ceph/doc/rbd/rbd-ko.rst

  RBD Kernel Object Operations
 ==============================

+.. important:: To use kernel object operations, you must have a running Ceph cluster.

 Add a Block Device
 ------------------
 To add an RBD image as a kernel object, first load the Ceph RBD module::